jwalters006/blackjack/README.md

 # README #

-# Leaving Template README file here for now.... #

-This README would normally document whatever steps are necessary to get your application up and running.
+# Blackjack and Blackjack GUI #

+There are two versions of Blackjack included in this repository.  blackjack.py is a simple, text-based version of Blackjack.
+It was first real program, outside of "Hello World" tutorials and the like. blackjackgui_1.1.py is an updated version that utilizes Tkinter for the GUI as well as pygame for sound effects.

 ### What is this repository for? ###

-* This is a simple, text-based version of Blackjack.
-It's my first real program, outside of "Hello World" tutorials and the like.
 * 1.01
 * [Learn Markdown](https://bitbucket.org/tutorials/markdowndemo)